xxHala/xxHala/README.md

 Hi! 👋 I'm Hala Azmi, an experienced Associate Software Engineer with expertise in JavaScript and related technologies.
 My background at Boeing equipped me with industry-standard development practices.

-🅰️ **Angular**
+🌐 **React**
-I'm currently diving into the world of Angular, exploring its features and mastering the art of building dynamic web applications.
+I'm currently diving into the world of React, exploring its features and mastering the art of building dynamic web applications.
 Excited to leverage this knowledge for future projects!
 🤔 Exploring new technologies and developing software solutions and quick hacks.

 🎓 Studied Computer Science at Jordan University of Science and Technology | GPA: 3.5 (Excellent)